All static and electrically charged solutions with Einstein base manifold in the arbitrary-dimensional Einstein-Maxwell system with a massless scalar field: Introduction

 In the next section we introduce the action and the corresponding field equations.
 From the general expressions for a static metric and for a radial scalar and electric field, it is shown the absence of a Killing horizon in presence a non-constant scalar field, in agreement with the no-hair theorem.
 In Sec.
 3, the field equations are solved for four and higher dimensions and the complete set of the solutions is expressed in a very simple closed form.
 The three-dimensional case is also solved in Sec.
-4. After some concluding remarks, an appendix is included.
-The appendix contains a simple derivation of the full set of solutions, which is obtained by using an alternative radial coordinate.
+4. In both sections a detailed analysis of the geometrical properties of the solutions, including singularities and limiting cases, is exhibited.
+In Sec.
+5, we identify solutions which represent asymptotically flat spacetimes and the mass and electric charge of those configurations are determined.
+Here we show two important properties of the solutions in $n\ge 4$ dimensions: (i) As opposite the case with a vanishing electromagnetic field or constant scalar field, the asymptotically flat solution is not unique, and (ii) The solutions can asymptotically approach the Bertotti-Robinson spacetime depending on the integrations constants.
+After some concluding remarks, an appendix is included.
+Appendix A contains a simple derivation of the full set of solutions, which is obtained by using an alternative radial coordinate.

 Our basic notations follow~\cite{wald}.
 The conventions of curvature tensors are $[\nabla _\rho ,\nabla_\sigma]V^\mu ={\cal R^\mu }_{\nu\rho\sigma}V^\nu$ and ${\cal R}_{\mu \nu }={\cal R^\rho }_{\mu \rho \nu }$.
 The Minkowski metric is taken to be the mostly plus sign, and Roman indices run over all spacetime indices.
-The $n$-dimensional gravitational constant is denoted by $\kappa$, and the electromagnetic field strength is given by $F_{\mu\nu}:=\nabla_\mu A_\nu-\nabla_\nu A_\mu$.
+The $n$-dimensional gravitational constant is denoted by $\kappa_{n}$, and the electromagnetic field strength is given by $F_{\mu\nu}:=\nabla_\mu A_\nu-\nabla_\nu A_\mu$.